IBM-Cloud/terraform-provider-ibm/website/docs/d/is_share_accessor_bindings.html.markdown

 * `id` - The unique identifier of the ShareAccessorBindingCollection.
 * `accessor_bindings` - (List) Collection of share accessor bindings.
 Nested schema for **accessor_bindings**:
-	* `accessor` - (List) The accessor for this share accessor binding.The resources supported by this property may[expand](https://cloud.ibm.com/apidocs/vpc#property-value-expansion) in the future.
+	* `accessor` - (List) The accessor for this share accessor binding.The resources supported by this property may [expand](https://cloud.ibm.com/apidocs/vpc#property-value-expansion) in the future.
 	Nested schema for **accessor**:
 		* `crn` - (String) The CRN for this file share.
 		* `deleted` - (List) If present, this property indicates the referenced resource has been deleted, and providessome supplementary information.